-We enjoyed the spirits we tasted so much, that we brought a bottle of McClintock Distilling Company‘s Distilled Forager Gin home with us.
+We enjoyed their spirits so much, that we brought a bottle of McClintock Distilling Company‘s Distilled Forager Gin home with us.

 Tasting Notes